infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```

 ### Calling phone number
 It is very much similar to calling regular WebRTC user, you just use [`callPhoneNumber`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#callPhoneNumber) method instead [`call`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#call).
-This method accepts optional second parameter, options in which you can define from parameter.
-It's value will display on calling phone device as Caller ID.
+This method accepts an optional second parameter, options in which you can define from parameter.
+Its value will display on calling phone device as Caller ID.
 Result of [`callPhoneNumber`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#callPhoneNumber) is also [`OutgoingCall`](https://github.com/infobip/infobip-rtc-js/wiki/OutgoingCall) that you can do everything you could when using [`call`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#call) method:

 ```
 let outgoingCall = infobipRTC.callPhoneNumber('41793026727', { from: '33755531044' });